An Aggressive Advocate, When You Need It Most.

 Common types of driving distractions

 Like many, you might view eating and drinking as natural actions that require little to no thought.
 Yet a review of the actions that go into this while behind the wheel reveals that they can cause distractions.
-According to information shared by the Centers for Disease Control and Prevention, there are three common types of driving distractions:
+There are three common types of driving distractions:

 Without realizing it, drivers who eat while operating their vehicles engage in all three simultaneously.
 They must use their hands to grasp their food, and they must divert both their gaze and their attention away from the road to their food in order to avoid spills.